-Luke is adjusting well to retirement and would love to have someone to spend it with.
-While he is currently in a home with multiple dogs, Luke would prefer to have the home all to himself, but he will do just fine with another dog.
+Lucas is adjusting well to retirement and would love to have someone to spend it with.
+While he is currently in a home with multiple dogs, Lucas would prefer to have the home all to himself, but he will do just fine with another dog.
 He is a quiet guy, that would love to have a nice quiet home without children to enjoy his retirement.
-Luke is not a social butterfly, but would rather stick close to home and stretch out and sleep.
+Lucas is not a social butterfly, but would rather stick close to home and stretch out and sleep.

-Luke is a very sweet boy.
+Lucas is a very sweet boy.
 He’s just going to need a family that can respect his space when he wants it, that can be firm with him when he tries to push the boundaries, and a family that isn’t looking for a hound to jet-set around the world with.
-Luke is definitely enjoying the retired life and is perfectly happy to be a homebody.
+Lucas is definitely enjoying the retired life and is perfectly happy to be a homebody.

-Although Luke has a few rough edges he’ll be a great boy for the family willing to take time to work with him.
-Luke retired to AFG after 45 races.
+Although Lucas has a few rough edges he’ll be a great boy for the family willing to take time to work with him.
+Lucas retired to AFG after 45 races.